Equi-RO: A 4D mmWave Radar Odometry via Equivariant Networks: Experiments

 \subsubsection{NTU4DRadLM Dataset}

-The NTU4DRadLM dataset is specifically designed for 4D radar-based localization and mapping.
-It provides accurate ground-truth odometry and includes sequences from both low-speed robot platforms and high-speed unmanned vehicles.
-The dataset was collected using the Oculii Eagle 4D radar, featuring an azimuth resolution of $0.5^\circ$, an elevation resolution of $1^\circ$, and an operating frequency of 12 Hz.
-NTU4DRadLM contains six splits.
-We use \textit{loop1} for training, \textit{loop2} for validation, and the remaining four splits for testing.
+This dataset is designed for 4D radar-based localization and mapping.
+It provides ground-truth odometry and includes sequences from both low-speed robot platforms and high-speed vehicles.
+It was collected using the Oculii Eagle 4D radar, which has $0.5^\circ$ azimuth and $1^\circ$ elevation resolution at 12 Hz operating frequency.
+We use its enhanced radar point cloud and select \textit{loop1} for training, \textit{loop2} for validation, and the remaining four splits for testing.